ibraheem4/ibraheem4.github.io/_posts/2016-12-26-Version-Management-Tools.md

 Java, not to be outdone, has a tool called [jenv](https://github.com/gcuisinier/jenv).

-**Note: If you had previously installed Python / Ruby / Node, you will need to remove the existing installations (excluding System installations, e.g. Python) and/or set the managed versions before the user-installed versions in your `$PATH` .**
+**If you had previously installed Python / Ruby / Node, you will need to remove the existing installations (excluding System installations, e.g. Python) and/or set the managed versions before the user-installed versions in your `$PATH` .**

-**Note: jenv does not install JDKs**
+**jenv does not install JDKs**

 ## pyenv